top of page

 Pain is always real.
 The clinically useful question is which mechanisms are generating and maintaining it — and which of those mechanisms can be modified with treatment.

-Manual treatment is not without a role — but the reason it helps is better understood than it was a generation ago.
-Contemporary evidence suggests that well-directed hands-on treatment works in part by influencing the nervous system's processing of pain signals, not by correcting a structural problem.
-It effectively dampens down the overactive alarm system at the level of the spinal cord and brain.
-This is a meaningful distinction, because it tells you what to pair it with.
+The implications for treatment are substantial.
+If pain is the nervous system's protective output rather than a simple readout of tissue damage, then treatment has a broader set of levers than most people expect.
+Manual treatment certainly has a role, but contemporary evidence suggests that well-directed hands-on treatment influences the nervous system's processing of pain signals, rather than correcting a structural problem.
+It effectively dampens the overactive alarm system at the level of the spinal cord and brain.
+This distinction is meaningful, as it informs what to pair with manual treatment.

-These are not alternative treatments.
-They are components of the same well-reasoned clinical plan, arrived at by understanding what is actually driving the pain.
+These are not alternative treatments; they are components of the same well-reasoned clinical plan, arrived at by understanding what is actually driving the pain.

-Some food for thought?
+Some Food for Thought

 If you are looking for a thorough assessment of your pain — not just a structural explanation of it — book a consultation with Nigel Peek, Chiropractic Orthopaedist Auckland, at Peek Practice, Grey Lynn.